Publications (for most up to date list, check my philpapers site)

-Ransom, M. (forthcoming) “Representation, Attention, and Perceptual Learning”, in R. French & B. Brogaard (Eds.), The Roles of Representations in Visual Perception (Synthese Library).
+Ransom, M. (2024) “Representation, Attention, and Perceptual Learning”, in R. French & B. Brogaard (Eds.), The Roles of Representations in Visual Perception (Synthese Library).
 Berlin: Springer.

 Ransom, M. (2022) “Aesthetic Perception and the Puzzle of Training”, Synthese, 200(2), article no.127, pp. 1-25.